 Although Fillingane contended viability was not a preeminent issue, he said, “I think medical technology more than anything else is driving the shortening of the window (for) when these abortions would be considered allowed.”

-If the bill passes and is challenged in court, these arguments are likely to be preeminent.
+If the bill passes and is challenged in court, these are likely to be central arguments.

 Several senators, all of whom opposed the bill, offered a total of four amendments, though each failed to pass.
 One of the most contentious was offered by Sen. Deborah Dawkins, D-Pass Christian, requiring the state to pay for child care for any child whose mother did not get an abortion because of this law.